dustywhite7/Econ8310/SlidesCode/8 - Lasso.md

 ---

-### Lasso Regression
+# Lasso Regression

 ![](lassoProcess.png)

 ---
-### Lasso Regression
+# Lasso Regression

-Using lasso regressions, we can simply choose how many parameters we are willing to incorporate in our model, and then increment until our model has the specified number of parameters!
+1. Choose how many parameters we are willing to incorporate in our model
+2. Increment by varying $\lambda$ until our model has the specified number of parameters!

+---

+# Lasso Regression

 - Protects us to some extent from overfitting
 - Allows the data to help us shape our model